readthedocs/readthedocs.org/docs/api.rst

 This document covers the read-only API provided.
 We have plans to create a read/write API, so that you can easily automate interactions with your project.

+The API is written in Tastypie, which provides a nice ability to browse the API from your browser.
+If you go to http://readthedocs.org/api/v1/?format=json and just poke around, you should be able to figure out what is going on.

 A basic API client using slumber
 ================================